This profile is part of a large, marvellous series.

 This time, Rogue attempted to take the matter in her own hands.
 She replicated strength from an unknown party (Nekra ?
 Flying Tiger ?
 Tigra ?) and ambushed Danvers in her home.
 But even with these edges, Ms. Marvel was more than Rogue could handle.

 The fight took them both to the Golden Gate Bridge .
-While overpowered, Rogue drained Ms. Marvel’s powers with a touch.
+Despite being overpowered, Rogue drained Ms. Marvel’s powers with a touch.
 But something went wrong, and she permanently drained Danvers’ memories, personality and powers.

 In a panic, Rogue threw her unconscious victim off the bridge.
 Carol was narrowly saved by Spider-Woman (Jessica Drew).